 Participation in the module will be dependent on maintaining a clean disciplinary record during registration on the degree programme prior to the module.
 These requirements may be waived in individual cases at the discretion of the module and programme convenors where we judge that there is a strong case for allowing the student onto the module.

-The module will be offered to Stage 3 students and taught in the summer vacation, between Stages 2 and 3.
-Credit will be awarded in Autumn term at Stage 3.
+The module will be offered to Stage 3 students and taught in either:

 Method of assessment

 Written Assignment 1 (2,000 words) 35%